DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/what-is-qts.md

 You can get QTS through undergraduate or postgraduate initial teacher training.
 This mostly involves school placements with some theoretical learning.

 You can apply for either a primary or secondary teacher training course awarding QTS.
-[Find out more about deciding who to teach](/life-as-a-teacher/who-do-you-want-to-teach).
+[Find out more about the age groups you could teach](/life-as-a-teacher/ages-and-specialisms/age-groups-you-could-teach).

 You can also get a postgraduate qualification through teacher training such as QTS with a [postgraduate certificate in education (PGCE)](/train-to-be-a-teacher/what-is-a-pgce).